0xrsydn/ore-miner/README.md

 - [Ironforge](https://ore.supply/settings)

 ### 8. Configure The Script
-Add https://oreminer.sh script on an easily accessible folder (e.g.: oreminer).
+Add oreminer.sh script on an easily accessible folder (e.g.: oreminer).
 After that you can configure and modify the script (oreminer.sh) such as adding rpc endpoints, adding public key path, configure cpu threads, etc. You could also create a lot of oreminer bash scripts with different rpc endpoints and configurations.

 ### 9. Script Setup
 Go to the folder containing http://oreminer.sh and make sure it is executable as a program: